Foreman overview and concepts

 Errata

-Updated RPM packages containing security fixes, bug fixes, and enhancements.
+Updated packages containing security fixes, bug fixes, and enhancements.
 In relationship to a host, erratum is applicable if it updates a package installed on the host and installable if it is present in the host’s content view (which means it is accessible for installation on the host).

 Facter